Guidelines for Enquiries about Sabbatical Studies

 new celtic monasticism for everyday people by Ray Simpson (Kevin Mayhew Ltd).
 Simon Reed,

-our Deputy Guardian, recommends the monastic practice of including in each sabbatical day some
+one of our Guardians, recommends the monastic practice of including in each sabbatical day some

 element each of prayer, study, and work (ideally something practical, manual or creative) - and a